legalforce-research/set-search-experiment/README.md

 - `src` contains the source code for the similarity search.
 - `tools` contains command line tools to perform and evaluate the similarity search.
 - `bench` contains tools to measure the time performance of the similarity search.
+- `scripts` contains scripts to analyze the results of the similarity search.

 ## Dataset preparation